Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/appendixes/client-assertion.md

 1. Run the PowerShell script located at [/Scripts/New-AADServicePrincipalCredentialCertificate.ps1](https://github.com/mspnp/multitenant-saas-guidance/blob/master/scripts/New-AADServicePrincipalCredentialCertificate.ps1).
 Run the script with admin privileges.
 For the `Subject` parameter, enter any name, such as "surveysapp".
 The script generates a self-signed certificate and stores it in the "Current User/Personal" certificate store.

 2. The output from the script is a JSON fragment.
-Add this to the Surveys application manifest, inside the `keyCredentials` property.
+Add this to the Surveys application manifest.

+    1. Log into the Azure portal and navigate to your Azure AD directory.

+    2. Click **Applications**.

+    3. Select the Surveys application.

+    4. Click **Manage Manifest** and select **Download Manifest**.

+    5. Open the manifest JSON file in a text editor.
+Paste the output from the script into the `keyCredentials` property.
+It should look similar to the following:

                 "keyCredentials": [
                     {
                       "type": "AsymmetricX509Cert",
                       "usage": "Verify",
                       "keyId": "29d4f7db-0539-455e-b708-....",
                       "customKeyIdentifier": "ZEPpP/+KJe2fVDBNaPNOTDoJMac=",
                       "value": "MIIDAjCCAeqgAwIBAgIQFxeRiU59eL.....
                     }
                   ],

         > Note: Uness you are using Key Vault, only the web application needs the certificate.

+    6. Save your changes to the JSON file.

+    7. Go back to the portal.
+Click **Manage Manifest** > **Upload Manifest** and upload the JSON file.

 3. Get the thumbprint of the certificate.
 You can use the MMC certificate snap-in (but see [this KB article](https://support.microsoft.com/en-us/kb/2023835)) or else run the following command: